Skip to main content

 Image of TYDE - performers at Valley Fiesta 2025.

-Winner of The QUBE Effect 2025 Lord Mayor’s Live Music Award, TYDE's music is a mix of jazz, rock, pop, funk and folk.
+Winner of The QUBE Effect 2025 Lord Mayor's Live Music Award, TYDE creates music blending jazz, rock, pop, funk, and folk.

 The Brisbane majority female eight-piece band have a truly genre-fluid sound.
 Paired with the soulful voice of front-woman Ella Belfanti, TYDE will have you grooving.